Complaints Policy & Procedure

 1.3 DMR will respond to all complaints promptly, vigorously and fairly.

-1.5 Where a complaint involves the alleged misconduct of a member of staff or learner then the investigation process may also lead to separate action under DMR’s staff or student disciplinary procedures.
+1.6 Where a complaint involves the alleged misconduct of a member of staff or learner then the investigation process may also lead to separate action under DMR’s staff or learner disciplinary procedures.

-1.6 Where any of DMR’s services fall short of acceptable standards DMR will endeavour to rectify the failing and remove any resulting disadvantage experienced by the complainant.
+1.7 Where any of DMR’s services fall short of acceptable standards, DMR will endeavour to rectify the failing and remove any resulting disadvantage experienced by the complainant.
 DMR will monitor complaints and use the outcomes from complaint investigations to improve the quality of its services wherever possible.

-1.7 This Policy and Procedure does not cover complaints which relate to assessment appeals, bullying, harassment or staff grievances.
-These are dealt with under separate procedures.
+1.8 This Policy and Procedure does not cover complaints which relate to assessment appeals, bullying, harassment or staff grievances.
+These complaints are dealt with under separate procedures.

 3. Notification of the Complaint Procedure

-3.1 DMR will publicise the Complaints Policy and Procedure on its website, within the reception area, on noticeboards etc. This document can be accessed at https://dmr-training.co.uk/contact-us/complaints-policy-procedure/
+3.1 DMR will publicise the Complaints Policy and Procedure on its website, within reception areas, on noticeboards etc. This document can be accessed at https://dmr-training.co.uk/contact-us/complaints-policy-procedure/

 4. Making a Complaint